-Facial steaming is beneficial for your skin in many ways such as helping with better absorption of your skincare products, enhances circulation, helps remove toxins, makes it easier to remove debris inside the pores, and also very relaxing.
+Facial steaming is beneficial for your skin in many ways.
+It improves the absorption of your skincare products, enhances circulation, helps remove toxins, makes it easier to remove debris inside the pores, and is also very relaxing.
 You can experience all those benefits by using pure clean water alone.

 But why stick to plain water?
 You can level up your facial steaming sessions by experiencing botanical facial steaming sessions.
 Yes, you can use herbs for facial steaming to further improve your results.
-You just have to pick the right herbs to use, depending on your intended result.
+You just have to pick the right herbs to use, depending on what you need.

-We will also be talking about an alternative to using herbs for your facial steaming sessions.
+We will also be talking about an alternative to using herbs for your face steaming sessions.

 How To Use Herbs For Facial Steaming

-Just be careful about using this steaming technique because steam could be too hot and you could accidentally burn yourself with it.
+Just be careful about using this DIY steaming technique.
+Steam from boiling water could be too hot, and you could accidentally burn your face with it.

-Using facial steamers is a better option because it is much safer.
+Using facial steamers is a better option than boiling water because it is much safer.
 Some come with timers, hot and cold mist, and nano ionic technology that helps your skin better absorb the steam.

-However, if you are using commercial facial steamers, make sure that they are compatible with herbs before using them.
+However, if you are using spa-grade facial steamers, make sure that they are compatible with herbs before using them.
 You could end up clogging your machine.

-There are many different herbs that you could purchase and use.
+There are many different herbs that can be helpful.
 Although it’s unlikely for you to go wrong by adding specific herbs to your facial steamer, knowing what a specific herb does will help you better achieve the results.

 Provide your skin with added nutrients by using alfalfa in your facial steaming session.
 Some of the nutrients it contains include potassium, calcium, iron, magnesium, sulfur, and phosphorus.
 These all help improve the appearance of your skin.

 If you have irritated skin or are suffering from eczema or psoriasis, this is a great herb to use.
 It has astringent, anti-inflammatory, and anti-microbial properties.
-It helps soothes and promotes the healing of the skin.
+Calendula helps soothe the skin and promotes healing.

-For dry and irritated skin, chamomile is another go-to herb to choose.
+For dry and irritated skin, chamomile is another go-to herb.
 It has anti-viral, anti-bacterial, and anti-inflammatory properties.
-Like calendula, it is also helpful in soothing the skin and helping it to heal.
+Like calendula, it is also helpful in soothing the skin and helping it to rejuvenate.

-Aside from helping you breathe easier, eucalyptus is also great at helping in cleansing the skin.
-With the antimicrobial and anti-inflammatory properties, it is good for those with oily or congested skin.
+Aside from helping you breathe easier, eucalyptus is great at helping in cleansing the skin.
+With antimicrobial and anti-inflammatory properties, it is good for those with oily or congested skin.

-Another herb that you can use for aging skin, is geranium.
+Another herb that you can use for aging skin is geranium.
 It helps tighten skin to prevent sagging.
-It makes the skin look clearer and healthier.
+Geranium makes the skin look clearer and healthier.

-This is one of the best herbs to use on your facial steamer.
-It is soothing and calming to the skin and is also a relaxing herb.
-It has anti-inflammatory, antimicrobial, and cooling properties.
+This is one of the best herbs to use in your face steamer.
+It is soothing and calming to the skin, and it’s extremely relaxing.
+Lavender has anti-inflammatory, antimicrobial, and cooling properties.
 It can be used by all skin types, even for those who have sensitive as well as congested skin.

 Lemon is a great source of vitamin C. You can use the peels of lemons to lighten dark spots.
 It is also amazing at detoxifying the pores and making the skin feel softer.

-Feeling refreshed after your facial steaming session is better achieved with peppermint.
+Peppermint has powerful abilities to refresh the skin during a facial steaming session.
 Apart from that, it can also help those who have dull, irritated, or oily skin.
-It’s packed with astringent, anti-inflammatory, and antibacterial properties that can help invigorate the skin.
+Peppermint is packed with astringent, anti-inflammatory, and antibacterial properties that can help invigorate the skin.

 Rose is a great addition because of its anti-aging properties.
 It doesn’t only help deal with wrinkles but is also great for redness.
+Toss a few rose petals in your steamer!
 It’s a great moisturizer and has toning properties to further help reduce skin imperfections.